Admissions Tests Overview

 Get to know the Tests required for entry to US University

-If you are a international students looking to apply to a university in the US and are a bit confused, this is the place to start.
+If you are an international student looking to apply to a university in the US and are a bit confused, this is the place to start.
 This video introduces the SAT and ACT - the most common admissions tests you will be required to take to study in the USA.
-You will learn about the tests formats, how they are scored, what you should do if you are looking at taking subject tests, and offer a few test prep tips to get you started.
-You will also learn about the US admissions process for US timing of when you need to submit your applications.
+You will learn about the test formats, how they are scored, what you should do if you are looking at taking subject tests, and get a few test prep tips to get you started.
+You will also learn about the US admissions process and timing of when you need to submit your applications.

 Slide 2: Today we're going to be taking a look at the SAT and the ACT, the two most common undergraduate admissions tests for American universities.
 We'll look at their format, how their scored, what you should do if you're looking at taking subject tests, and offering you a few tips for test prep to get you started.

 Slides 3-4: The first question you need to ask yourself is when should you take the SAT or ACT?
 Well, there's a couple of things to keep in mind.
 Most American students are going to take the SAT or ACT in their Junior year and then if they need to they'll take it again in their Senior year.
 This means that you should be looking at taking the SAT or ACT for the first time in the spring of Year 12 and, if necessary, again in the Autumn of Year 13.
 This coincides with the application deadlines.
 US university application deadlines tend to fall in December and early January, and schools need to have received your scores in time for those applications to be adjudicated.
 You need to make sure that you take the test early enough for schools to receive your scores.
 So this means that you can take the SAT or the ACT by the latest in September or October.
 In addition, if you're looking at applying to universities that require SAT Subject Tests, you'll have to register for these on a different day.
 They tend to be offered on the same day as the SAT, so you need to make sure that you register for the SAT Subject Tests and the SAT on two different dates.